Knowledge Hub

 UK GDPR due diligence: A guide for data controllers

-As a data controller, your legal responsibility to ensure processors protect personal data is crystal clear.
+As a data controller, your legal responsibility to ensure that processors protect personal data is crystal clear.
 But this goes far beyond a signed contract.
 If you fail to conduct proper checks, your business is at serious risk.
 Here are some important areas to consider:

 • The UK GDPR requires your business, as a controller, to ensure that any data processors you use protect the personal data you share with them.
 This obligation involves more than just giving processors a contract to sign—it demands a thorough, proactive assessment to safeguard your data from risks, such as data breaches and their potential consequences.

-• Contracts with data processors need to include specific terms (including about implementing appropriate security measures) but a contract alone is not enough, and due diligence is the first step.
+• Contracts with data processors need to include specific terms (including about implementing appropriate security measures), but a contract alone is not enough, and due diligence is the first step.

-The must-have checklist for supplier due diligence
+The must-have checklist for supplier UK GDPR due diligence

 1. Evaluating processor security: Security is a key principle of data protection law, and it should be a top priority for your business when assessing data processors.
 Check whether your processors have robust security measures in place to protect your data.
-Your business can request evidence of these security measures, such as audit results, penetration tests, or certifications like ISO 27001 which can help with GDPR compliance.
+Your business can request evidence of these security measures, such as audit results, penetration tests, or certifications like ISO 27001, which can help with GDPR compliance.
 Many suppliers may already have security documentation available or may introduce you to their technical team for further details.

-2. Understand data handling processes: Your business should fully understand how a processor handles data— from collection and storage to deletion.
+2. Understand data handling processes: Your business should fully understand how a processor handles data, from collection and storage to deletion.
 They must process data according to your strict instructions.
 If their internal practices around data deletion can’t be adjusted for your needs, you’ll need to question if you’re comfortable working with them.

 While these are some common questions, your business should avoid a one-size-fits-all approach and tailor your questions to address specific risks for each contract.